Start page

 Burials in the settlement of Nezvisko III and from the Vykhvatyntsi tomb 5 respectively.
 Graphic reconstruction by M.M.
 Gerasimov on found craniums.
 (From the book "The Eneolithicum of the USSR").

-Some of the Turkic words, including Chuvash having correspondences in the Semitic languages can be attributed to the common stock of the Nostratic languages.
+Some Turkic words, including Chuvash having correspondences in the Semitic languages can be attributed to the common stock of the Nostratic languages.
 For example, the Turkic word adam “a man” ot Tat., Uzb., Kytg., etc arča “pine-tree” corresponding Ar. erze, Hebr. arez “cedar” a.o.
 Significantly more words of Semitic origin were borrowed in the Turkic languages out of Arabic in the process of Islamization.
 There are some in the Chuvash.
 For example, Ar maskara “mockery” – Chuv myskara “amusement”, Ar miškin “miserable” – Chuv měskěn “lamentable”, Ar šabaka “net” – Chuv sapaka “cluster”.

 However, the Islamization of the population of the Middle Volga, which began with 922, did not cover the Chuvash in the mass.
 According to Ibn Fadlan, only the top of the Chuvash people passed to Islam – feudal nobility, merchants, and townspeople (SKVORTSOV M.I., 1995: 14).
 Therefore, many Arabic words could penetrate the Chuvash language via Tatar.
 At the same time, some borrowings from Arabic are very old and belong to the sphere of pagan beliefs.
 For example, the Chuvash mythology has a god of abundance Pereket tour (out of Ar. baraka "grace").
-The question arises why the pagans have borrowed the name of one of their gods from the Arabs, Muslims, alien to the masses.
+The question arises as to why the pagans have borrowed the name of one of their gods from the Arabs, Muslims, alien to the masses.
 And there is a lot of such borrowings.
 R.G.
 Akhmetiyanov writes:

-… the Chuvash language has a lot of Arab-Persian words which do not occur or are not active in the modern Tatar dialects or differ sharply from the Tatar-sounding parallels.
+… the Chuvash language has a lot of Arab-Persian words that do not occur or are not active in the modern Tatar dialects or differ sharply from the Tatar-sounding parallels.
 Chuvash researchers believe their own words, borrowed in the ancient Bulgars period, ie not directly connected to the influence of Tartar (AKHMETIYANOV R.G., 1978: 121).

 Thus, in the attempt made to find in the Chuvash language possible borrowing from the Semitic, which retained analogs in both Arabic and ancient Hebrew, attention was drawn to the presence of these same roots in Indo-European.
 In particular, there is reason to talk about cultural and linguistic relations between the Semites and the Germans: